 Bulging veins on your hands are rarely a cause for concern, but you might find their appearance unattractive.
-If you have unsightly hand veins, board-certified vascular and interventional radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, Connecticut, can help.
+If you have unsightly hand veins, board-certified vascular and interventional radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, and Fairfield, Connecticut, can help.
 They're experts in using advanced, minimally invasive treatments that eliminate problem hand veins with virtually no pain or fuss.
 Call Center for Varicose Veins today to find out more or use the online form to book an appointment.

 Why do I have unsightly hand veins?